Latest update (November 29, 2020): There are currently 17840 cases of COVID-19 identified in the state of Hawai‘i.

-Tourism is an essential part of the Hawaii economy and our government is trying to find a balance that keeps our inhabitants safe while allowing more visitors to visit respectfully.
-With the recently (June 16th) abolished and then partially reinstated (August 11th) inter-island travel restrictions and the announcement that, starting October 15th, travelers with a negative COVID-19 pre-test can visit Hawaii without quarantine, the state of Hawaii is in the process of carefully reopening.
+Tourism is an essential part of the Hawai‘i economy and our government is trying to find a balance that keeps our inhabitants safe while allowing more visitors to visit respectfully.
+With the recently (June 16th) abolished and then partially reinstated (August 11th) interisland travel restrictions and the pre-travel testing program allowing travelers with a negative COVID-19 pre-test to visit Hawai‘i without quarantine, the state of Hawai‘i is in the process of carefully reopening.

 Several things need to happen for the travel restrictions to be scaled back or completely lifted.
 The most important requirements are that local (community) spread of COVID-19 is well understood and under control, and that the occupancy of the local hospitals and ICUs is low enough to deal with an expected surge.

 Questions and answers about your future/current travel plans

 The following frequently asked questions might be useful if you are planning a trip to Hawai‘i, or if you already have one planned and booked, but are considering to reschedule.

 First of all, because COVID-19 is especially high-risk for seniors and people with compromised immune systems, people in those categories should minimize their exposure.
 The best way to minimize exposure is to stay at home which means you should seriously consider postponing your trip to Hawai‘i.

 For the “young and healthy” it is a more complicated decision.
 Keep a close eye on updates from the resources we link below (including the CDC and the WHO) to find the most recent information on possible health risks so that you can make a decision based on facts.

 For those people still considering going to Hawai‘i it is smart to keep in mind that your travel plans might get impacted by quarantines.
 This means that any bookings you make should ideally be refundable and/or that you should get CFAR trip insurance.